This is our Welcome and Get Started Guide to TeamViewer for personal use

 You can also find more information using the links below.

 How exactly is "private use" defined?

 TeamViewer has support for a wide range of operating systems.
 However please note that not all operating systems look and behave in the same way and there may be feature differences between them.
 Click here for more information.

 What is a TeamViewer ID?

-Think of this ID like a phone number for your device.
+💡Hint: Think of this ID as a phone number for your device.
 You dial the TeamViewer ID, then use the password to authenticate the connection.
 You can also save these ID's in the contacts list of your TeamViewer account like you would save phone numbers in the contacts list of a mobile phone.